craftingforchrist/Legal/rules.md

 > These rules apply to all Crafting For Christ Minecraft Services.

 1. Any client modifications or external tools that give you a severe, game altering advantage over vanilla Minecraft users is not allowed.
-2. Minimaps must not show player or entity positions, and they must not show an underground map.
-You must not be able to see other players' healths.
-3. VPN client use is prohibited on the Network (unless you have en exception from the Senior Staff Team).
+2. VPN client use is prohibited on the Network (unless you have en exception from the Senior Staff Team).
-4. You may not use mods or external tools to save maps.
+3. You may not use mods or external tools to save maps.
-5. You're not allowed to cheat, or use mods or external tools which give you an unfair advantage.<br>
+4. You're not allowed to cheat, or use mods or external tools which give you an unfair advantage.<br>
-  5.A.
+  4.A.
 The following mods are explicitly permitted:<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ Optifine<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ CaffeineMC<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;✅ ArmorStatusHUD / StatusEffectHUD<br>